akwanmtl/portfolio-html/README.md

 The website uses a Bootstrap framework for a responsive layout.
 I created the background image inspired by origami crane designs.
 For the projects sections, I integrated the use of overlay as one hovers over the project screenshot to give more details and links to the projects.

+Link to the Github repository: https://github.com/akwanmtl/portfolio

+Link to the website: https://akwanmtl.github.io/portfolio/

 ## Credits

 * [Bootstrap documentation](https://getbootstrap.com/)